akka/akka/akka-docs-dev/rst/scala/stream-graphs.rst

 Graph cycles, liveness and deadlocks
 ------------------------------------

-Cycles in bounded flow graphs need special considerations to avoid potential deadlocks and other liveness issues.
+Cycles in bounded stream topologies need special considerations to avoid potential deadlocks and other liveness issues.
 This section shows several examples of problems that can arise from the presence of feedback arcs in stream processing graphs.